Aaron Stanford: Career

 Stanford played the lead role of James Cole in the television adaptation of the movie 12 Monkeys, which premiered in January 2015 on Syfy.
 He also was cast in the AMC series Fear the Walking Dead as the recurring character Jim, first appearing in the episode that aired on August 26, 2018.

 In 2024, Stanford reprised his role as Pyro in the Marvel Studios film Deadpool & Wolverine.
+His character has a far more prominent role than he did in X2 or The Last Stand, acting as one of Cassandra Nova's right-hand men.
 In an interview with Entertainment Weekly, Stanford said that he was "shocked and thrilled" to get the call to return and also voiced his delight at getting to wear a superhero costume, something he did not get to do in either of his previous performances.
 "In the original X-Men films, Pyro gets really shortchanged in terms of a costume", he told EW.
 "In X2 [...] the SWAT team bursts in in the middle of the night and we have to flee.
 So for half the movie, I'm in my jammies. [...]
 And in X3, I was just dressed in an ensemble from Hot Topic [...] to have [Pyro] be in a proper superhero costume that was actually taken from the comics themselves was very cool."